How Libraries Can Measure the Success of Community Health Programs

 Indicators help libraries:

-Demonstrate program value to stakeholders and funders
+Demonstrate value to stakeholders and funders

 Strengthen partnerships with public health organizations

-Improve program design over time
+Improve programs over time

 Build evidence for expanding successful initiatives